Kirlovon/devil-backdoor/README.md

 Next, in the window that appears, select the shared folder.
 When the interface appears, in the inputbox type the _ClientID_ to which you want to send the command.
 (You can enter _PublicData_ or click on _ClientID_ text to send the command to all clients)

 ***
-###### DevilBackdoor project is for informational purposes only!
+###### Devil-Backdoor project is for informational purposes only!
 You take full responsibility for using this sofware!
 ***